The planner is being sold by Amy on her Etsy store, Magic Hollow.

 Each month includes:

-- classic, nature-inspired poetry corresponding to each month of the year
+- nature-inspired poetry appropriate for sharing with your children, corresponding to each month of the year

 - a weekly rhythm planning page